khronokernel/py_sip_xnu/README.md

 # py_sip_xnu

 Python module for querying SIP status on XNU-based systems (primarily macOS) through exposed kernel APIs.
 No reliance on `csrutil` or NVRAM properties, allowing for more accurate and reliable results.
+Supporting both Intel and Apple Silicon systems.

 Library returns a SIP object with the following properties:
 ```